CURRENTLY AVAILABLE FUNDING

 - Innovation, Business Development and SMEs

 - Asylum and Migration

 - Civil Society

 How and where the Grants are channelled has been decided jointly by the Greek state and the Donor countries.
-Their decisions are reflected in the MOU with Greece.
+Their decisions are reflected in the Memorandum of Understanding 2014-2021 between Norway, Iceland, Liechtenstein and Greece.
 Details of the fundings are made in the various programmes' concept notes, following stakeholder consulatations which are inclusive dialogues with representatives from the Government, the wider public sector, the civil society, the academia and the private sector.

 Previous funding periods - What has been achieved?

 Greece has received funding since the EEA Agreement entered into force in 1994.
 Norway, Iceland and Liechtenstein are joining forces in this funding, with Norway contributing the majority of the funding.
 You can here read a summary of what was achieved in previous funding periods, and below you will find an overview of what has been funded in the various funding periods.